redpanda-data/redpanda/src/go/k8s/README.md

 * kustomize v3.8.7 or newer
 * cert-manager v1.0.0 or newer

-Optionaly to run operator locally:
+Optionally to run operator locally:

 * kind v0.9.0 or newer